Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 ###Item 2:  Consider a builder when faced with many constructor parameters.

+> .Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters

+> .Builder is set as a static inner class.
+Builder makes the object initialized immutable.

 ###Item 3:  Enforce the singleton property with a private constructor or an enum type.

+Three ways to implement Singleton pattern:

+> .Public field

+> .Static factory method

+> .Enum Singleton

 ###Item 4:  Enforce non-instantiability with a private constructor

+Some utility classes like java.lang.Math or java.util.Arrays are not designed to be instantiated.
+For preventing them from instantiation and subclassing, make the constructor to be private.

 ###Item 5:  Avoid creating unnecessary objects.

+> .Prefer primitives to boxed primitives, and watch out for unintentional autoboxing.

+> .An object can always be reused if it is immutable.

+> /Ex: Do not do this BAD String s = new String("string"); Do this instead String s = "string";String appending, Boxed primitives

 ###Item 6:  Eliminate obsolete object references.

+> .Although Java has garbage collector, memory leak can still happen.
+GC reclaims the memory by inspecting the references of objects.

+> .Nulling out object references should be the exception rather than the norm.

+> .Common source of memory leaks, whenever a class manages its own memory, caches,listeners and other callbacks.

+> .Common memory leak scenarios: Objects constructed inside classes, Cache, Callbacks

 ###Item 7:  Avoid finalizers

+> .Severe performance penalty for using finalizers.

+> .No guarantee that it will actually run.

 ##Methods Common to All Objects